With the holiday period just around the corner, it’ll soon be time for you to enjoy the festivities and a well-earned break.

 But before you do, we thought we would share some simple tips designed to keep your IT systems safe and secure during that time.

-As businesses prepare to close, many will decide to shut down their computer systems as well.
+As businesses prepare to close down operations, many will decide to shut down their computer systems as well.
 But even when turned off, your computers and the data on it are still at risk.
 Unexpected events such as power surges, fire or theft can cause data loss and serious damage to your business.
 To avoid this, there are a few precautions you need to take in advance.

 Take a data backup